joric/mitosis/mitosis-bluetooth/README.md

 ## Debugging

 You can hook up a single UART RX pin (115200 baud) via [pin 19](https://i.imgur.com/apx8W8W.png) (key S23 or key S16 for a non-reversed PCB).
+You will also need common GND and VCC to make it work.
+Oddly enough it doesn't interfere with the keyboard matrix at all.

 ### Example debug info